Ideas for Creating New Games

-Start with our simple set of parts, called 'Game•DNA,' and get creative!
+Start out with a simple set of parts, called 'Game•DNA,' and get creative!
 Design and and build your own playing arena called a grid-set.
 Experiment.
 Break rules.

-Then, use our RuleBook CookBook to guide design of your gameplay and rules.
-When done, you have all of the ingredients necessary for a new game that has never existed before.
+Use our RuleBook CookBook to guide design of your game mechanics and rules.
+When done, you have all of the ingredients for a new game that has never existed before.

 Use the three basic building blocks - the pad, the link, and the post - to design any 3D grid-set you like.
 Some games work fine in 2D, but most will be WAY cooler if you reach for the sky and build vertically.